IBM/ce-cns/documentation/cleanup-example.md

 #### Step 3: (Optional) Clone the GitHub project to the `IBM Cloud Shell`

 In case your `IBM Cloud Shell` **session has expired** it might be possible that the cloned project was deleted.
-If this happened, you need to clone the project again, because we will be using a bash script for the deletion of the project.
+If this happens, you need to clone the project again, because we will be using a bash script for the deletion of the project.

 ```sh
 git clone https://github.com/thomassuedbroecker/ce-cns.git